sindresorhus/notifier-for-github/readme.md

 ### Notifications Permission

 If you want to receive desktop notifications for public repositories, you can enable them on extension options page.
 You will then be asked for the `notifications` permission.

-### Repos Permission

-If you want to receive (useful) desktop notifications for any private repositories you have, you will have to create a GitHub personal access token that has access to the `repo` scope as well.
-This is due to GitHub's current permission scheme, as the only way we can read anything about your private repos is if we have full control over repositories.

-If you're concerned with your security in this manner, please feel free to ignore this scope.
-Just be aware that if you do not grant this scope, clicking on the notification will take you to the notifications home page, since we can't get any information about the repo you got the notification for.

 ## Configuration